asyncapi/glee/docs/getting-started.md

 To understand the structure in a broader way, please refer to the associated page's links.

-### Let's create a glee project to simply the app structure
+### Let's create a glee project to simplify the app structure

 We will consider a simple WebSocket API using glee to understand its magic.
 We will create a simple WebSocket server that receives a current time from the client and then send a "good morning", "good evening" or "good night" respectively.